The Gary Memorial Auditorium was a multi-purpose auditorium and gymnasium in Gary, Indiana.

-The building was commissioned by United States Steel’s (USS) subsidiary, Gary Land Company, who constructed Gary as a company town for the steel mill in the early 20th century.
+The building was commissioned by United States Steel’s (USS) subsidiary, Gary Land Company, which constructed Gary as a company town for the steel mill in the early 20th century.

 City officials decided in 1919 that a memorial auditorium was needed to commemorate former Gary students who had lost their lives fighting in World War I. 3 Enough money was raised in two years to begin the planning process for the new facility.